chalklab/knowledger/book/concept.md

 # The KnowLedger Concept

-The KnowLedger Project is about the creation of an ecosystem to support the varied and ever evolving needs of the research community.
-As such the project is focused on what needs to be built as part of the ecosystem, and how should it be run so that the research community is part of the development team and can enable what they wish for a notebook that fits their research needs.
+The KnowLedger project is about the creation of an ecosystem to support the varied and ever evolving needs of the research community.
+As such, the project is focused on what needs to be built as part of the ecosystem, and how should it be run so that the research community is part of the development team and can enable what they wish for a notebook that fits their research needs.